TraekWells/personal-site/content/journal/2021-in-review.md

 I chalk it up as being undisciplined (something I try not to be).

-In the past year or so I've really started putting in the time and I'm loving the progress I've made.
+I decided to pick up back up in the past year or so I've started putting in the time and I'm loving the progress I've made.
 The guitar is unbelievably difficult but that's why I do it every day.
 It feels good to see some wins.

 ## 🧞 Self Reflection